menu icon

 Pin

 Hash brown breakfast casserole is loaded with shredded hash browns, savory pork sausage crumbles, eggs and plenty of cheese to tie it all together.
-This hearty, comforting casserole can be baked right away or made a day in advance and it’s always a crowd pleaser!A spatula lifting up a square cut piece of hash brown breakfast casserole

-There’s something that’s just comforting and homey about a breakfast casserole.
+There's something that's just comforting and homey about a breakfast casserole.
+It's such a good way to start the day.

 It's loaded with shredded hash browns, savory pork sausage crumbles, some onion and bell peppers for flavor and interest, a creamy egg mixture and plenty of cheese to tie it all together.

-It’s cozy and hot and downright delicious.
+It's cozy and hot and downright delicious!

 Let's dive in to today's recipe.